derekrodgers/vancouver-trees-dashboard/README.md

 ## Running the App Locally

-If you'd like to run this app locally, follow these steps:
+If you'd like to run the app locally, follow these steps:

 ### 1. Clone the Repository